85 Foods That Are Black (Naturally Black Foods)

 Interested in reading about pink foods?
 Check out this blog post, Foods That Are Pink!

-8. Black Beauty Eggplant
+1. Black Beauty Eggplant

 This deep purple eggplant is absolutely a black beauty.
-A darker flesh than a regular eggplant but with all the same capabilities.
+A darker flesh than a regular eggplant, but with all the same capabilities.
 This eggplant is a good source of potassium, copper, magnesium, and niacin.
 Use this eggplant in a ratatouille, baba ghanoush, eggplant parmesan, or grilled on the BBQ.
 There are so many ways to eat this delicious fruit, and all of them are mouthwatering.

-9. Black Beauty Tomato
+1. Black Beauty Tomato

-10. Black Beauty Zucchini
+1. Black Beauty Zucchini

+While these black beauty zucchini may look like other zucchini, these heirloom zucchini have dark purple/green pigment.
+When fully ripe, they are almost black.
 Black beauty zucchini is full of carotenoids and helps to benefit your eyes, skin, and heart.
 Aside from health benefits, these zucchini are delightful grilled, sautéed, or even roasted.
+This deep-colored zucchini would be tasty in these vegan mini lasagnas.

-11. Black Cherry Tomato
+2. Black Cherry Tomato

 These dark black cherry tomatoes are the perfect juicy fruit to munch on.
 These tomatoes are rich in vitamin A and vitamin C and full of fiber!
 With all of their health benefits and how glamorous they look, they are perfect to add to your next salad or to use for pasta sauce.
+These little beauties would be perfect on top of this loaded hummus recipe.

-12. Blackcurrant
+1. Blackcurrant

-13. Black From Tula Tomato
+1. Black From Tula Tomato

 Yet another gorgeous tomorrow!
 These dark plum-colored tomatoes have a flavor profile that is complex, smoky, and full of flavor.
-This Ukrainian family heirloom tomato is perfect to add to your next sandwich or salad and is a good source of vitamin C and vitamin K.
+This Ukrainian family heirloom tomato is perfect to add to your next sandwich or salad and is a good source of vitamin C and vitamin K. These would taste amazing as the base for this roasted tomato red pepper soup!

-14. Black Goji Berry
+1. Black Goji Berry

 These berries are a superfood you don’t want to leave out of your diet.
 Founded in Central Asia, the black goji berry is a powerful food that has medical qualities.
 The black goji berry is ridiculously high in antioxidants, has been shown to help boost your immune system, and can help to improve your sleep.
 Use these berries in pastries and jams, eat them fresh, or use dried berries for a hot cup of tea.

-15. Black Grapes
+1. Black Grapes

 If you’re looking for your next favorite snack, then these black grapes are sweet, juicy, and ready to munch on.
-These blue-blackish bunch of grapes are higher in antioxidants than green or red grapes and can help to protect you from diseases such as diabetes and heart disease.
+These blue-blackish bunches of grapes are higher in antioxidants than green or red grapes and can help to protect you from diseases such as diabetes and heart disease.
+One of the antioxidants these grapes are high in is resveratrol, which has been shown to help improve heart health.
+So snack away because this fruit is not only heart-healthy but delicious!

-16. Black Hungarian Black Pepper
+1. Black Hungarian Black Pepper

 These eye-catching black peppers are stunning and ready to add some heat to your next dish.
 These dark onyx peppers are in the shape of a jalapeño with a slightly different flavor profile.
-These peppers have a mild kick to them and can be used in salsa, salads or to spice up your vegetables with a little kick.
+These peppers have a mild kick to them and can be used in salsa, salads, or to spice up your vegetables with a little kick.

-17. Black Mission Fig
+2. Black Mission Fig

 Black mission figs are popular for a reason!
 The dark purple/black flesh hides a delicious strawberry pink middle that is absolutely delicious.
-Figs taste like a mixture of strawberry, banana, and melon while tasting specifically like a fig. Not only are they delicious, but they provide a high amount of fiber and are a good source of magnesium, potassium, and vitamins K and C.
+Figs taste like a mixture of strawberry, banana, and melon, while tasting specifically like a fig. Not only are they delicious, but they also provide a high amount of fiber and are a good source of magnesium, potassium, and vitamins K and C.

-18. Black Olive
+1. Black Olive

 Black olives are no mystery to anyone, as you can find them in almost any grocery store, but these Mediterranean-based morsels are packed with health benefits.
 Black olives are a great source of vitamin E, which helps to fight off free radicals.
 Black olives have skin and hair benefits, are high in iron, and are wonderful for digestion.
 Not to mention, olives are absolutely delicious to eat!